4kills/distripool/README.md

 use `Pool` in and execute a simple Python script calling `make_worker()` on each worker node you want to use.
 Be aware that `make_orchestartor()` has to be called before `make_worker()`.

-See `example` for a ready-to-use setup across devices.
+See `example` for a ready-to-use setup across multiple nodes.

 ### Basic Usage: